 The Payroll Department calculates the premium for the workers' compensation plan and remits the premiums to the Accounting Department.
 The calculations are made per pay period under parameters set by Church Mutual.
-The Central Office acts as billing agent for the workers' compensation amounts and the multi-peril insurance plan.

-The Central Office has a fully-insured plan for the health insurance needs of the participants.
+The Central Office has a fully insured plan for the health insurance needs of the participants.
 The health insurance plan is administered by a third party, and the Central Office does not participate in billing the premiums to the parishes and schools.